.NET 4, do you know the new features? - Top 10 Least Known Features

 PPDK: 80%

-Introduction: This is used to help find the path to those special folders (think My Documents, which changes from profile to profile for example) and is used in conjunction with the GetFolderPath (see below).
+Introduction: This is used to help find the path to those special folders (think My Documents, which changes from profile to profile, for example) and is used in conjunction with GetFolderPath (see below).

-Thoughts: There 25 new options, and some are just useless (Windows & Fonts for example: if you know the System drive they are ALWAYS <system drive>:\Windows & <system drive>:\Windows\Font respectively this is because Windows is has to be installed to a folder called Windows), but many others are very good and useful especially the x86 specific folders if you on a x64 OS & support for new Windows 7 features, like common folders.
+Thoughts: There are 25 new options, and some are just useless (Windows and Fonts, for example: if you know the System drive, they are always <system drive>:\Windows and <system drive>:\Windows\Fonts, respectively, since Windows has to be installed to a folder called Windows).
+But many others are very good and useful, especially the x86-specific folders if you’re on a x64 OS and support for new Windows 7 features, like common folders.

-So why it is so unknown is beyond me – this is GOOD STUFF!
+So why it’s so unknown is beyond me—this is good stuff!

 PPDK: 80%

-Introduction: ETW, Event Tracing for Windows, is a feature of Windows for doing logging at the kernel level.
-It is brilliant as you can do THOUSANDS of messages per second with VERY low CPU usage.
-With .NET 4 we have support for this in our applications and support to log information from the framework, like garbage collections.
+Introduction: ETW (Event Tracing for Windows) is a feature of Windows for doing logging at the kernel level.
+It’s brilliant, as you can log thousands of messages per second with very low CPU usage.
+With .NET 4, we have support for this in our applications and support to log information from the framework, like garbage collections.

-Thoughts: Even though this is brilliant and powerful but logging is solved problem.
-So this really is only used or needed by people with some massive performance issues and I do not believe most developers are working on solutions at that scale.
+Thoughts: Even though this is brilliant and powerful, logging is a solved problem.
+So this is really only used or needed by people with some massive performance issues, and I don’t believe most developers are working on solutions at that scale.

 More detail: http://naveensrinivasan.com/2010/03/17/using-clr-4-0-event-tracing-for-windows-etw-along-with-application-etw/